Oil Hits Two-Year High Amid Crackdown in Saudi Arabia

-Oil prices hit a fresh two-year high Monday on rising tensions in the Middle East following a wave of arrests in Saudi Arabia and a missile attack on Riyadh by Yemeni rebels.
+Oil prices surged to fresh two-year highs Monday on rising tensions in the Middle East following a wave of arrests in Saudi Arabia and a missile attack on Riyadh by Yemeni rebels.

 Continue Reading Below

-Oil prices advanced more than 15% in September and October -- their best two months in over a year.
+Oil has rallied in recent months, climbing more than 30% from lows hit in June.
 Escalating tensions in the Middle East have helped fuel the rise, with investors becoming more attuned to the possibility that skirmishes and conflicts could disrupt oil flows as supplies have tightened around the world.

 "It is an extremely long list reminding the market how fragile the oil market is," said Gary Ross, head of global oil analytics at S&P Global Platts.

-Investors are concerned that the power struggles in Saudi Arabia, the world's top exporter of crude, could affect the oil market, but some observers said the move is unlikely to bring a shift in the kingdom efforts to bring down global crude supplies.
+Some observers said the move is unlikely to bring a shift in the kingdom's efforts to bring down global crude supplies.

 Continue Reading Below